davidhay25/actnow/input/pagecontent/reference-implementation.md

 The bundle is posted to **http://actnow.canshare.co.nz:9092/baseR4/Bundle/$validate**

 The response is also an OperationOutcome - any errors / issues / warnings will refer to the index of the resource within the bundle.
-This can be tricky to manage, which is why single resource validation is often more useful to start with.
+This can be tricky to understand, which is why single resource validation is often more useful to start with.